mraiser/flow/README.md

   (command wrappers, registries, the typed API) rather than using procedural macros — what runs is readable code checked into your tree.
-- **Vendored crypto:** peer-to-peer session encryption uses a vendored X25519 implementation (no external crypto dependency chain).
-It is verified against the RFC 7748 test vectors in this crate's test suite.
+- **Vendored crypto:** peer-to-peer session encryption uses a vendored X25519 implementation, and content hashing a vendored BLAKE2b (`flowlang::blake2b`: digests of 1-64 bytes, keyed mode, salt and personalization) — no external crypto dependency chain.
+Both are verified against their RFC test vectors (7748 and 7693) in this crate's test suite.

 ## Testing